Welcome to Discogs!

 Analytics & Display Advertising, Cookies

-- The Google Analytics features we've implemented are based on Displayed Advertising (e.g., Remarketing).
+- The Google Analytics features We've implemented are based on Displayed Advertising (e.g., Remarketing).
 We use Remarketing with Google Analytics and Hivewyre to advertise online.
-You can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads using the Ads Preferences Manager.
+You can review and customize Google Display Network ads using the Ads Settings on Google.

 In the event that Discogs is unable to resolve any complaint or dispute that You bring to its attention, You may contact an independent dispute resolution body free of charge.
 Discogs has chosen JAMS as its independent recourse mechanism.
 You can file a claim with JAMS at the following website: https://www.jamsadr.com/file-an-eu-us-privacy-shield-or-safe-harbor-claim.
 In some cases, You may be able to invoke binding arbitration.

-We may amend this Policy at any time by posting the amended terms on this site and notifying You of material changes to the Policy along with an opportunity to opt-out of any changes that decrease Your rights under this Policy.
-All non-material changes to our terms are effective on the effective date of this policy.
+We may amend this Policy at any time by posting the amended terms on this site and notifying You of material changes to the Policy along with an opportunity to opt-in to changes that require Your consent by law or regulation or to opt-out of any changes that decrease Your rights under this Policy.
+All non-material changes to Our terms are effective on the effective date of this Policy.
 We encourage You to review this Policy from time to time.
-By continuing to use the Services after being notified of a material change you will be deemed to have accepted the changes.
+By continuing to use the Services after non-material changes are effective, or after being notified of a material change, You will be deemed to have accepted the changes.

-In the event that Discogs goes through a business transfer such as a consolidation, merger, restructuring, acquisition, or sale of part or all of Our assets, You acknowledge and consent to the transfer of Your information.
-You further acknowledge and consent to the continued use of Your information by the recipient following the transfer so long as they comply with this Policy.
+In the event that Discogs goes through a business transfer such as a consolidation, merger, restructuring, acquisition, or sale of part or all of Our assets, We will obtain Your consent to the transfer of Your information as permitted by law and to the continued use of Your information by the recipient following the transfer so long as they comply with this Policy.